-All these examples are from various sources such as the DWP and CPAG and are verified by the DWP.
+All these examples are from various sources such as the DWP and CPAG.
 More information can be found on the DWP web pages Universal Credit and Universal Credit guides, from CPAG and Disability Rights UK and on the Newcastle City Council Universal Credit web page.
-The Revenuebenefits webpage on Universal credit: Digital (full) service provides useful information on this area including moves between 'live service' and 'full service' areas, which is not covered in this document.
+The Revenuebenefits webpage provides useful information on this area including moves between 'live service' and 'full service' areas, which is not covered in this document.